mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 02.md

 ## Off the Beaten Path
 * Our driver diverts towards [[Eastern Look]] due to blood rain (a rare weather phenomenon) over the path to Kroksholt
 * We reach a small village of outcasts, where they each have some sort of deformity.
 Their leader, Father ???, has a demonic-looking arm
+# TL;DR
+- We're hired by Chief Luptir to escort caravans to Kroskholt
+- We fight undead and a mage of the Doomspeakers on the way, retrieving part of the Book of Nine Dooms
+- We're diverted from our path due to dangerous weather and head to Eastern Look instead, taking refuge at a small village of outcasts

+^session-tldr